-- The day to day operations of CNCF SIGs, Kubernetes SIGs, or any community group of CNCF or its respective projects of any graduation level.
+- The day to day operations of CNCF TAGs, Kubernetes SIGs, or any community group of CNCF or its respective projects of any graduation level.

-- The creation and approval of CNCF SIGs or other community groups; we will offer advice but the responsibility lies on the TOC for those matters.
+- The creation and approval of CNCF TAGs or other community groups; we will offer advice but the responsibility lies on the TOC for those matters.

 - CNCF operations and marketing initiatives such as: product review/demo webinars, kubecon event planning, branding, stickers, swag, etc

 - Launch the maintainers circle and build community

 - Training and discussion: inclusive language, code of conduct, code reviewing, leadership, and more